sqlfluff/sqlfluff/docs/source/inthewild.rst

   - Reduced burden on Analytics Engineers to remember every single style rule.
   - New Analytics Engineers can quickly see and learn what "good SQL" looks like at Surfline and start writing it from day 1.
+- The `HTTP Archive <https://httparchive.org>` uses SQL Fluff to automatically check for quality and consistency of code submitted by the many contributors to this project.
+In particular our annual `Web Almanac <https://almanac.httparchive.org>` attracts hundreds of volunteers to help analyse our BigQuery dataset and being able automatically lint Pull Requests through GitHub Actions is a fantastic way to help us maintain repositary of `over a thousand queries <https://github.com/HTTPArchive/almanac.httparchive.org/tree/main/src>`.